-Below is a bit of helpful information for those whom may be tasked with putting on an event for the first time and just aren’t quite sure about what it all entails and why.
+Below is a bit of helpful information for those tasked with putting on an event for the first time and aren’t quite sure what it entails and why.
 It also contains everything the professional event planner may need to move forward without a “contact us” button for even the most rudimentary of inquiries.
 It’s all written in plain English so anyone can understand.
-It should satisfy most, if not all your questions.
+It should satisfy most, if not all, your questions.

 (Please Note: Mark’s speaking rate is all inclusive, meaning: there are no hidden charges or fees to be billed. i.e., Airfare, hotel, meals, ground transportation, etc. Please contact StreetCry Media Partners by using the contact page for more details.)

 Below are a few helpful hints for those planning any event…

 First: If you’re looking for someone to just “fill seats” as they say, then you might be better served hiring a high-profile actor/actress media star or “celebrity” from any of the current agencies with access to them.
 Although their rates are far more substantial, you won’t have to worry about what content they provide to those in the seats.
 Why?
 Because no one will really be there to “listen.”
 That’s not what they’re about.